scotthamilton77/atlas-mcp-server/README.md

 ### Environment Variables

-Environment variables should be set in the client config in your MCP Client.
+Environment variables should be set in the client config in your MCP Client, or in a `.env` file in the project root for local development.

 ```bash
 # Neo4j Configuration